 Most people I know dread winter.
 They hate the shorter days, they don’t care for the cold, and most hate the increase in their electricity bill.

 However, I’m the total opposite.
 I don’t mind the extra rest (at first.)
 By February I’m usually going stir crazy.
 I really don’t mind the cold.
-We actually do a lot of our heavier outdoor projects during the winter because we don’t sweat as much.
+We do a lot of our heavier outdoor projects during the winter because we don’t sweat as much.

 However, my favorite part about winter is that my electricity bill drops drastically.
 The reason is that heating my home with wood saves my central heat from running a lot.